MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use-volume-forecasting.md

 |Channel|Select the channel(s) for which you want data displayed. |
 |Queue|If there are queues associated with the cases, you can filter on specific queues. |

-### Case volume visualization
+### Data visualization

-The **Case forecasting** section of the report displays a visual trend from historical case volume in the past to the predicted case volume in the future.
-The forecast is based on actual case records from the case entity created in the past.
+The forecasting section on each tab of the report displays a visual trend from historical volumes from the past to the predicted volume in the future.
+The forecast is based on actual case, conversation, and agent records from the case entity created in the past.

 The **Confidence level** for the forecasted data is displayed on the right-hand side in blue, indicating the level of confidence in the predicted volume.
 The narrowest part of the blue area indicates higher confidence.
 You can hover on the report to display the forecast based on data for specific dates.